Est. 1980 Intermediate

 Success Stories

-Boeing 787 Dreamliner - Common Core System uses Ada for aircraft health monitoring and flight controls.
+Boeing 787 Dreamliner - The Common Core System (CCS) platform, developed by Smiths Aerospace, uses Ada among its hosted applications for functions including aircraft health monitoring.

 The Longevity Advantage